Code2021X/ifarith-compiler/discussion.md

 definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

+In the function 'ifarith->ifarith-tiny', all the match forms for 'let*' are tail recursions.
+In function 'ifarith-tiny->anf', it uses lambda expressions, and it has some relation to lambda calculus.
+In function 'reg->stackpos', 'reachable-labels' and 'registers', it uses foldl and hash tables, 'translated-instrs' uses foldl.

 [ Question 5 ]